Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Experimental Results

-\textbf{Ablation on Contrastive Learning.} We introduce contrastive learning to our framework to learn the discriminative conditional variable $\mathbf{c}$.
-We then train our model directly without contrastive learning and show its performance as \enquote{w/o $\mathcal{L}_\text{contrastive}$} in Table~\ref{tab:ablation_on_contrastive_learning}, where \enquote{w $\mathcal{L}_\text{contrastive}$} is our final performance in Table~\ref{tab:main_results_on_avsbench}.
-The improved performance of \enquote{w $\mathcal{L}_\text{contrastive}$} indicates the effectiveness of contrastive learning in our framework.
-Apart from that, we find contrastive learning works poorly with the naive encoder-decoder framework, especially with our limited computation configuration, where we cannot construct large enough positive/negative pools.
-However, we find the improvement is not significant compared with using contrastive learning in other tasks~\cite{han2022expanding}.
-We argue the main reason is that our dataset is less diverse to learn distinctive enough features.
-We will investigate self-supervised learning to further explore contrastive learning in our framework.
+Additionally, we observe that contrastive learning performs poorly with the naive encoder-decoder framework, especially with our limited computation configuration, where we cannot construct large enough positive/negative pools.
+However, we find the improvement is insignificant compared to using contrastive learning in other tasks~\cite{han2022expanding}.
+We argue the main reason for this lies in our dataset being less diverse to learn distinctive enough features.
+We will investigate self-supervised learning to further explore the effectiveness of contrastive learning in our framework.

+\textbf{Ablation on Size of the Latent Space.} We conduct additional ablation experiments to investigate the impact of the latent space size.
+In the main experiment, we perform parameter tuning and determine that $D = 24$ yields the best results.
+Here, we proceed to conduct experiments with varied latent sizes and present the performance outcomes in Table~\ref{tab:ablation_on_ldm_dimension}.
+An obvious observation is that the size of the latent space should not exceed a certain threshold ($D=32$) for the diffusion model, as doing so can lead to significant performance degradation.
+Conversely, we find that relatively stable predictions are achieved within the latent code dimension range of $D\in [16, 24]$.

+\Fix{ \textbf{Ablation on Prediction Decoder.} We replace the decoder of the model with the transformer decoder in AVSegFormer~\cite{gao2024avsegformer} to demonstrate the applicability of our proposed conditional generation framework under different model frameworks.
+The experimental results are shown in~\tabref{tab:AVSegFormer_diffusion}.
+This demonstrates that our method's contribution extends beyond a specific architecture and represents a general enhancement that can benefit various AVS base models.
+Note that although alternative decoders such as transformer-based structures (\eg, AVSegFormer) demonstrate strong performance, their higher computational overhead and larger parameter counts motivated us to adopt the more lightweight Panoptic-FPN decoder.}